 - Apply for Platinum Card and receive 60,000 membership rewards points

-- Self-refer for American Express Gold Rewards Card and receive 15,000 referral points plus 25,000 welcome bonus from Gold Rewards Card
+- Self-refer for American Express Business Gold Rewards Card and receive 15,000 referral points plus a 40,000 point welcome bonus on the new card.

 American Express Platinum Canada Review: The Bottom Line

 The American Express Platinum Card for Canada comes with a hefty annual fee, which can be tough for some to justify.
 However, the welcome bonus alone nearly covers the entire cost of the card for one year, making it a very easy decision to at least try the card for one year.
 Take into account all of the added benefits, including $400 in travel credits the first year of membership, and comprehensive travel and purchase protection, and the card quickly becomes a necessity for even the most leisurely traveler.
 For those who don’t travel much, I wouldn’t personally recommend renewing the card after the first year of membership as your may not get $699 worth of benefits and won’t have the welcome bonus to offset the annual fee.
 This card is, however, a must-have for the frequent traveler or the savvy points collector willing to maximize the very generous referral program.